The secret to creating the mouseover text effect in PowerPoint is with hyperlinks.

 Yes, you can use hyperlinks to add navigational features to your PowerPoint presentation, but more often than not, it’s the ScreenTip functionality of hyperlinks that is the most useful.

-Select the object that you want to display the mouseover text for in your PowerPoint presentation and launch the insert hyperlink dialog box, which you can do one of two ways:
+Select the object that you want to display the mouse over text for and launch the insert hyperlink dialog box, which you can do one of two ways:

 Way #1: Right-click the object, and in the right-click menu select “Hyperlink” to open the Insert Hyperlink dialog box.